 A new ramp will be built to remove this problem and provide a connection to the future North Shore Link Cycleway.

-The community will be invited to provide feedback on concept designs for the upgrade in mid 2017.
+The community will be invited to provide feedback on concept designs for the upgrade in late 2017.

 North Shore Link Cycleway